 The BF is a method for representing a set of n elements (for example flow keys in network applications domain) to support membership queries.
 The idea of BF is to allocate a bit-vector v with m bits, which are initially all set to 0.
 Then it chooses k independent hash functions h1, h2, ... hk with hash values range from 0 to m-1 to perform hashing calculations on each element to be inserted.
-Every time when an element v being inserted into the set, the bits at positions h1(v), h2(v), ... hk(v) in v are set to 1 (any particular bit might be set to 1 multiple times for multiple different inserted elements).
-Given a query for any element v, the bits at positions v0, v1, v2, v3, ... v4, v4, v5, v5, v6, v7, v8, v8, v9, v
+Every time when an element v being inserted into the set, the bits at positions v has v has v in v are set to 1 (any particular bit might be set to 1 multiple times for multiple different inserted elements).
+Given a query for any element v, the bits at positions v has v has v are checked.
+If any of them is 0, then v is definitely not in the set.
+Otherwise there is a high probability that v is a member of the set with certain false positive probability.
+As shown in the next equation, the false positive probability can be made arbitrarily small by changing the number of hash functions v and the vector length v has v and the vector length v has v and v has v ha